AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 n = v/||v||

 We call this normalizing a vector.
 Unit vectors are displayed with a little roof over their head and are generally easier to work with, especially when we only care about directions (the direction does not change if we change a vector's length).

+**Vector-vector Multiplication**

+Multiplying two vectors is a bit of a weird case.
+Normal multiplication isn't really defined on vectors since it has no visual meaning. but we have two specific cases that we could choose from